PostgreSQL Database Administration

 Section 4.
 PostgreSQL Roles & Privileges #

-• Revoke Privileges: Remove previously granted privileges with the REVOKE statement.
+• Revoke Privileges – Remove previously granted privileges from a role.

-• Role Membership: Manage group roles and role memberships for better access control.
+• Role Membership – Manage role memberships for better access control.

 Section 5.
 Backup & Restore PostgreSQL Databases #